OpenCageData/geosearch/README.md

 ### Optional configuration

-The following optional parameters may also be set
+In addition to the mandatory `key` parameter, the following optional parameters may also be set

   * `bounds` - restricts the possible results to a defined bounding box.